romanhaa/Cerebro/README.md

 Key features:

-* **NEW** Visualize trajectories calculated with Monocle v2.
 * Interactive 2D and 3D dimensional reductions.
 * Sample and cluster overview panels.
 * Tables of most expressed genes and marker genes for samples and clusters.
-* Tables of enriched pathways in marker gene lists.
+* Tables of enriched pathways for samples and clusters.
 * Query gene(s) and gene sets from [MSigDB](https://http://software.broadinstitute.org/gsea/msigdb) and show their expression in dimensional reductions.
+* **NEW** Visualize trajectories calculated with Monocle v2.
 * All plots can be exported to PNG.
 In addition, 2D dimensional reductions can be exported to PDF.
 * Tables can be downloaded in CSV or Excel format.